terraform-google-modules/terraform-google-bigquery/README.md

 Examples of how to use this module are located in the [examples directory](./examples)

 ## Features
-Module provides a parameterized template to deploy a single dataset and a single table.
-The consumer module can supply any of the listed inputs to customize to their needs.
+This module provisions a dataset and a table with an associated JSON schema.

 [^]: (autogen_docs_start)